 Grants are determined based on the financial information that you provide on the FAFSA or the Free Application for Federal Student Aid.
 Completing and submitting the FAFSA is mandatory in order to avail of any type of financial aid, from grants to loans.
 The best time to submit this form is anytime after Jan 1 to end of Feb for the academic year that you are applying to.

 The college that you are attending will typically award you the most generous grant.
 After you complete the FAFSA, the college reads through your FAFSA application and determining how much your family can afford to pay towards your tuition, they try to fill in the gap by offering you a generous grant.

 There are state grants too.
 The amount and eligibility for state grants vary from state to state so you will have to make enquiries.

 3. Take A Look At Work-Study Jobs

 Taking up a federal work study job is one way to earn money towards your college tuition and reduce your overall debt.
 This can be especially important if you have had to take large loans because you did not have any college savings.

 When you enroll in a work-study program, you will be able to take up a part-time job on or nearly campus, provided that you meet the eligibility requirements.
 Eligibility for work-study jobs depends on your finances and your school’s available funding.
 You need to have filled and submitted the FAFSA to qualify for work-study jobs.

 Very few students enroll in college without taking student loans to cover the deficit in their savings.
 If you have no college savings, you might have to take a larger loan than the average student.

-Use student loans as a last resort to fund your college education.
+Use student loans as a last resort to fund your college education and prioritize your financial aid opportunities.
 Unlike scholarships and grants, you will have to pay back the premium and a considerably high rate of interest on whatever loans you take.